 Bandology is a proud Canadian non-profit dedicated to supporting more music for more kids via education, collaboration and community.
-We are looking to hire someone in the role of Fundraising Consultant to work collaboratively with the Bandology team to develop and implement a fundraising strategy to fulfill our long-term sustainability goals.
+We are looking to hire someone in the role of Funding Coordinator to work collaboratively with the Bandology team to develop and implement a fundraising strategy to fulfill our long-term sustainability goals.

 About the Job: